 2. River cruising on the Danube

-Jump aboard a riverboat in Vienna, Prague or Bratislava and give the sights of the Danube a wave.
+Jump aboard a riverboat in Budapest, Prague or Bratislava and give the sights of the Danube a wave.
 Every stop is a charming European city break in itself.

 3. Change the Channel on Jersey or Guernsey

 You can’t go wrong with the quaint island life of Guernsey or Jersey.
 Fill your days exploring and once you’re done, the other Channel Islands are only a ferry ride away.